salolivares/salolivares.com/README.md

 Repo for my personal site.
 * Built using NextJS + TypeScript and deployed using Vercel.
 * Photos hosted on AWS using CloudFront as a CDN.
-* Blog posts stored as markdown files and parsed by ReactMarkdown.
+* Blog posts stored as markdown files and parsed by `next-mdx-remote`

 ## development
 * All work done against develop branch -- `git checkout develop`